jmsbutcher/machine-learning-knowledge-base/README.md

 <br />

-<a href="https://ml-knowledgebase.herokuapp.com/recommender"><h4>Recommender Tool</h4></a>
+## Recommender Tool

-<p>The "Recommender" page lets you select the application you are interested in and then generates a neat list of relevant
+<p>The <a href="https://ml-knowledgebase.herokuapp.com/recommender" target="_blank">Recommender</a> page lets you select the application you are interested in and then generates a neat list of relevant
     machine learning methods and information about each one, including their advantages and disadvantages.
 </p>
 <p>It does this by querying the knowledge base for all subjects that meet the criteria: [subject] --> can do --> [selected application],